suhamirza/suhamirza.github.io/README.md

 ## Features
 * Website  consists of the following sections: Home, About, Services, Contact, Booking page and Admin Panel
 * each section is linked to in the navigation bar, except the admin panel, which can be accessed through the secret url: /admin-panel
-* the website is fully responsive
+* the website is fully responsive and live at suhamirza.github.io